CesiumGS/cesium-unreal-vr-tutorial/README.md

 ## :green_book:License

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
-Cesium for Unreal VR Tutorial is free to use as starter project for both commercial and non-commercial use.
+Cesium for Unreal VR Tutorials are free to use as starter project for both commercial and non-commercial use.